sr-murthy/oedtools/README.md

 * a **values profile** - a <a href="https://github.com/sr-murthy/oedtools/blob/master/oedtools/schema/values.json" target="_blank">JSON profile of data categories (and subcategories)</a> that can occur in the various columns, including categories and subcategories of values, column headers and specific column ranges associated with the subcategories (if they exist), and column data validation and sampling methods (where available).

-The schemas define the column structure of OED files and provide a "column view" of the files, and the values profile defines the properties of the data that occur in the columns and provides a "data" view of the files.
+The schemas define the column structure of OED files and provide a "column view" of the files, and the values profile defines the properties of the data that occur in the columns and provides a "data view" of the files.

 ## Installation and Requirements